Technical Reference

 Can SMR hard drives be used in a NAS?

 SMR drives work for light, sequential workloads like media streaming.
-They fail during RAID rebuilds because the rebuild process writes random blocks across the drive, filling the SMR persistent cache & triggering garbage collection that stalls I/O. A 4-drive RAID-5 rebuild with SMR drives can take 3-5x longer than with CMR drives, and the extended rebuild window increases the probability of a second drive failure that destroys the array.
+They fail during RAID rebuilds because the sustained write pressure of the rebuild quickly overflows the SMR persistent cache, forcing inline garbage collection that stalls I/O; interleaved host traffic during the rebuild compounds the cache pressure.
+A 4-drive RAID-5 rebuild with SMR drives can take 3-5x longer than with CMR drives, and the extended rebuild window increases the probability of a second drive failure that destroys the array.
 NAS data recovery from a failed SMR-based array requires rebuilding both the RAID parity structure & the SMR band management metadata.

 What happens to SMR data during a RAID rebuild?

-The RAID controller writes parity blocks in random order across the replacement drive.
-On a CMR drive, random writes complete at consistent speed.
-On an SMR drive, random writes fill the persistent cache within minutes, forcing garbage-collection mode where write throughput drops below 10 MB/s.
+The RAID controller drives continuous, heavy write pressure across the replacement drive, and interleaved host I/O layers additional random writes on top of that sequential sweep.
+On a CMR drive, this sustained workload completes at consistent speed.
+On an SMR drive, the sheer write volume fills the persistent cache within minutes, forcing garbage-collection mode where write throughput drops below 10 MB/s.
 The rebuild stalls, the controller may mark the drive as unresponsive, & the array degrades further.
 If the drive's band management firmware corrupts during this stressed state, the translator module requires PC-3000 repair to rebuild the logical-to-physical mapping.
 A head crash during a stressed rebuild compounds the problem: the drive needs both mechanical head replacement & firmware-level translator reconstruction.

 Does CMR or SMR affect data recovery cost?